thelatemail/emacs_and_r_quickstart/README.md

 A quick start guide for Emacs for R users, for people that have never used Emacs, and don't care about all the non-R functionality.

+I'm basically going to walk through from starting, to setting up a workspace, to doing something useful, in order.

 I don't care if this isn't complete, or covers every point.
 It works.
 End of story.

 # Install the software